philipwalton/blog/_articles/stop-copying-social-code-snippets.md

 1. It adds a placeholder element to the HTML.
 2. It loads a script from their site that adds some stuff to the placeholder.

 That's it.
 Don't believe me?
-Well, let's look at a few examples to prove it.
+Well, let's look at a few examples.

 *(If you do believe me and just want to skip to my recommendations, go to the section entitled [What To Do Instead ](#what-to-do-instead).)*